acts-project/acts/.github/pull_request_template.md

 - An automated workflow will assign labels based on changed files, and whether or not reference files were changed.
 These do not have to be set manually.

+- If you push updates, and you know they will be superceded later on, consider adding `[skip ci]` in the commit message.
+This will instruct the CI system not to run any jobs on this commit.